Summer Research

 Whitehead Scholars Program

 Through the generosity of John Whitehead (class of 1967), an endowed program was established to support an academic collaboration between Williams College and the Whitehead Institute for Biomedical Research in Cambridge, MA.
-As part of this program, two positions are available to sophomores to participate as interns at the Whitehead Institute for a ten-week research experience during the summer and a subsequent four week term during Winter Study.
+As part of this program, two positions are available to sophomores to participate as interns at the Whitehead Institute for a ten-week research experience during the summer and potentially a subsequent four-week term during Winter Study.
+In addition to a summer stipend, housing (typically an Airbnb or a private apartment sublet) and the cost of transportation to and from Boston will be provided.

-The Whitehead Institute is ranked as one of the top three biomedical research institutions in the world, and has an outstanding scientific staff.
+The Whitehead Institute is ranked as one of the top biomedical research institutions in the world, and has an outstanding scientific staff.
 Each student selected to participate in this program will work in a Whitehead faculty member’s lab.
-In addition to a summer stipend, housing (in MIT dorms during the summer and a local hotel in January) will be provided.
+Group leaders’ research interests can be found at https://wi.mit.edu/people.
+While applicants are not required to have taken genetics, research in most labs at the Whitehead Institute rely heavily on molecular genetic approaches.

 For further information about this program, please contact Professor Lois Banta by e-mail.